Feature request #3284

 There is already a wrapping option.
 But I have never figured out how to actually get layers to wrap.
 How is it supposed to work?

 Oh, I remember now.
 The User Guide says multiline labels work with a true line return.
 I'm not sure how you're supposed to enter a true line return though (on windows).

-#4 Updated by Alister Hood over 6 years ago
+#4 Updated by Alister Hood almost 7 years ago

 Aha, here's the answer from the mailing list:

 Of course this feature request is still valid, as it is about automatic wrapping, not wrapping with a manual line break.

 #5 Updated by Michael Douchin about 6 years ago

 I think this request if no longer needed since the implementation of expression based labelling : http://woostuff.wordpress.com/2011/10/27/expression-based-labeling/

 #9 Updated by Nathan Woodrow about 6 years ago

 - Category changed from Map Canvas to Labelling